MDimidov/MDimidov/README.md

 <br>

 ## 🤸🏻‍♂️ About Me
-- 🌱 I’m currently learning Software Engineering and DevOps
+- 💻 I specialize in C# development and have a passion for creating scalable and efficient solutions.
-- 👯 I’m looking to collaborate on open-source projects related to C# development.
+- 🤝 I’m actively seeking opportunities to contribute to impactful open-source projects.
-- ⚡ Fun fact: If you can't find the bug in your code, start banging your head against the wall for an hour.
-It probably won't help, but you'll burn about 150 calories.
+- ⚡ Fun fact: Debugging can be like solving a mystery, but unlike Sherlock Holmes, I don't mind spending hours in the process (though coffee helps)!
 <br>

 ## 🌐 Socials: